COM6012/ScalableML/Lab 10 - Scalable ML on Cloud.md

 ## Appendix A — Troubleshooting

 **Free Edition compute quota exceeded.** Compute resumes tomorrow.
 Data and notebooks are preserved.
-Reduce the sample fraction to `0.01` if needed.
+Reduce the sample fraction to `0.005` if needed.

-**Session timeout (SESSION_NOT_FOUND or INVALID_CONNECT_URL).** Run the checkpoint cell in Section 2, Step 2 to rebuild all DataFrames without re-downloading data.
-Do not call `SparkSession.builder` — `spark` is automatically available after the session reconnects.
-If the error persists, detach and reattach Serverless compute from the notebook toolbar, then run all cells from the top.
+**Session timeout (SESSION_NOT_FOUND, INVALID_CONNECT_URL, or NO_ACTIVE_SESSION).** The serverless session has reset completely and all variables are lost.
+Detach and reattach Serverless compute from the notebook toolbar, then click **Run All** to re-execute the entire notebook from the top.
+The data will need to be re-downloaded.
+The checkpoint cell in Section 2 Step 2 can only help if `df_train_raw` is still in memory — verify with `print(df_train_raw.count())` before using it.

 **SparkSession error (INVALID_CONNECT_URL).** Do not call `SparkSession.builder.getOrCreate()` in Databricks notebooks.
 The `spark` variable is pre-provided automatically in every notebook session.